MVC-JS/MVC.js/README.md

 It's that easy to create a data bound object!
 Whenever you change the object, your HTML automatically gets updated with the new data.

 # Technologies
 The cool part about MVC.js, is it allows you to put put any valid JavaScript expressions inside the {{}}.
-Also MVC.js uses ES6 proxies to allow for instantaneous updates of your HTML.
+Also MVC.js uses [ES6 Proxy Set Traps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to allow for instantaneous updates of your HTML.
 This comes with another benefit - Since ES6 provides an easy way for MVC.js to watch for changes in your objects, the code required is extremely small.

 # Size and Speed
 MVC.js's core and repeat module combined are 17 TIMES smaller than the Angular core.
 No more slow load times while loading the giant angular dependency.
 The minified MVC.js core takes less than 10ms to load on a standard Wifi connection!